 We find the best talent for our clients and match candidates to their ideal jobs.

-In 2020, remote candidate interviewing went from novelty to necessity with the adoption of social distancing measures.
+In 2020, remote candidate interviewing went from novelty to necessity due to Covid-19.
 This pivot has required both hiring managers and applicants to adapt to new processes and consider fresh ways to attain the desired outcome from interviews.